-Table 2: Minimum aim of the proportion of women in newly filled positions to be achieved according to the cascade model.
+Table 2: Minimum proportion of women in newly filled positions to be achieved in line with the cascade model.
 These are minimum targets; in practice IGB will aim to recruit >50% women for all positions until gender balance is reached.